rkipkazi/PROG1350-Assignment-5/README.md

-# User Guide For XYZ Movies
+# User Guide For XYZ Cinemas

 ## General Information
 The XYZ Movies website was created for movie watchers like you to have the abilitiy to quickly plan and purchase movie tickets at our local cinemas.